Location: East Vancouver

 (That being said, they’re not afraid to offer up something odd, like an unaged Russian imperial stout, even if it may not be the best as a result.)

-Strange Fellows is 3rd because Brassneck and Four Winds still have more great beers: they may be more polished than the intentionally unflinching Brassneck, and have a much better location & diversity of beers than Four Winds, but it’s not (yet) enough to make up the difference.
+Strange Fellows is 2nd because Brassneck still has more great beers (and Strange Fellows still has the rare dud while Brassneck bottoms out at bland).
+They’re still more polished than the intentionally unflinching Brassneck but it’s not (yet) enough to make up the difference.

 Nonetheless, Strange Fellows hit the ground running (possibly because a divisive, controversial shaman removed bad spirits from their brewery before opening?) and they’ve quickly cemented themselves in Vancouver’s beer scene.